|

 Right now we are standing in front of an

+art-piece that consists of two black armchairs.
+What is it?
 "This is the work by MK Kahne.
 It's an artist born

 in Vilnius who works in Berlin.
 This is a bar.
 It comes in a form of a